Common Language Facilitators

 Click HERE to watch a digital story made by Kristina.

-CLICK HERE to listen to a Leading Through Stories Podcast featuring Kristina.
+CLICK HERE to listen to a Co-Created Podcast featuring Kristina.

 Rebecca Haines-Saah is based in Calgary and is training as a Level 1 DST facilitator.
 She has over two decades of experience in arts-based research engaging youth and families, including photography, filmmaking, and community-based projects.
 She is an Associate Professor at the University of Calgary in the Department of Community Health Sciences, Cumming School of Medicine.